 Meryl was dead: to begin with.
 And so, the ABBA jukebox is opened once more.
 Daft, yes.
 Nonsense, yes.
 Riotous fun?
 Absolutely.
 Mamma Mia!
 Here we go again…

 Continue reading Mamma Mia: Here We Go Again | Review

-Want to know what’s coming to a cinema near you this June?
+Want to know what’s coming to a cinema near you this August?
 Look no further…